Adad-nirari III

-Adad-nīrārī III (also Adad-nārārī, meaning "Adad (the storm god) is my help") was a King of Assyria from 811 to 783 BC.
+Adad-nīrārī III (also Adad-nārārī, meaning "Adad (the storm god) is my help") was the King of Assyria from 811 to 783 BC.
 (Note: This assumes that the longer version of the Assyrian Eponym List, which has an additional eponym for Adad-nīrārī III, is the correct one.
 For the shorter eponym list the ascension year would be 810 BC.)

 Family

 Adad-nīrārī was a son and successor of king Shamshi-Adad V, and was apparently quite young at the time of his accession, because for the first five years of his reign, his mother Shammuramat was highly influential, which has given rise to the legend of Semiramis.

 It is widely rejected that his mother acted as regent, but she was surprisingly influential for the time period.

 He was the father of kings Ashur-nirari V, Shalmaneser IV, and Ashur-dan III.
 Tiglath-Pileser III described himself as a son of Adad-nīrārī in his inscriptions, but it is uncertain if this is true.